Applying for a work permit in Ukraine

 - a copy of an agreement (contract) entered into by and between a Ukrainian and a foreign company that provides for the use of work of foreigners and stateless persons who are sent by a foreign employer to Ukraine to perform a certain amount of work (for seconded foreign employees);

-- decision of a foreign company to outplace (transfer) an employee to work in Ukraine and a copy of the respective outplace (transfer) contract, as entered into with him or her, indicating the period of work in Ukraine (for intra-corporate transferees);
+- decision of a foreign company to outplace (transfer) an employee to work in Ukraine and a copy of the respective outplace (transfer) contract, as entered into with him or her, indicating the period of work in Ukraine (for internal corporate assignees);

-- UAH 12,612 (approx. USD 460) – for the permits issued for the period varying from one to 3 years or if they are extended for the same period;
+- UAH 13,620 (approx. USD 460) – for permits issued for a period varying from one to three years or if they are extended for the same period;

-- UAH8,408 (approx. USD 300) – for the permits issued for the period varying from 6 months to 1 year, inclusive, or if they are extended for the same period;
+- UAH 9,080 (approx. USD 320) – for permits issued for a period varying from six months to one year, inclusive, or if they are extended for the same period;

-- UAH4,204 (approx. USD 150) – for the permits issued for the period of up to 6 months or if they are extended for the same period.
+- UAH 4,540 (approx. USD 160) – for permits issued for a period of up to six months or if they are extended for the same period.

-The employer has the right to appoint a foreign specialist to hold several managing positions (part-time).
-The employer has to conclude the employment agreement (contract) with a foreigner not later than 90 calendar days from the date of the permit issuance and to provide the employment office with a copy of the employment agreement (contract) certified by the employer within 10 calendar days upon its signing.
-A fine (amounting to UAH 94,460, approximately USD 3,450 in 2020) may be imposed on the employer in case of absence of a valid work permit.
+An employer has the right to appoint a foreign specialist to hold several managing positions (part-time).
+An employer has to conclude an employment agreement (contract) with a foreigner no later than 90 calendar days before the date of a permit issuance and to provide an employment service with a copy of an employment agreement (contract) certified by an employer within 10 calendar days upon its signing.

 Liability for employing foreigners without a work permit